-The Legionellaceae are aerobic and nutritionally fastidious organism.
+The Legionellaceae are aerobic and nutritionally fastidious organisms.
 They require L-cysteine and iron salts for growth.
 Growth on BCYE agar after 3 or more days of incubation with no growth on blood agar and/or chocolate agar is one of the most useful presumptive clues that an isolate could be a species of Legionella.

 Clinician should inform the laboratory if infection with Legionella is suspected so that the appropriate media are set up.
 BCYE agar provides L-cysteine and other nutrients required for the growth of Legionella pneumophila, the causative agents of Legionnaires’ disease.

 Composition of BCYE Agar